While EUS is generally safe, like any medical procedure, it does carry some risks. These include:

 Before your EUS procedure, we will provide you with all the necessary forms and instructions, including:

 No, EUS is generally pain-free.
-You will be sedated and should feel comfortable throughout the procedure.
+Your doctor will give you sedation to help you relax.
+You should feel comfortable during the entire procedure.

 Most patients recover fully within 24 hours and can resume their normal activities.